cloudmesh-community/book/chapters/preface/contributing-latex.md

 When you have changes to commit to the repository, you will first have to set the origin for the changes.
-You only need to do this the first time you commit changes, so do not worry about this step every time you push your changes:
+You only need to do this the first the time you commit changes, so do not worry about this step every time you push your changes:

     git remote add origin https://github.com/username/classes.git